 Related article: Business Brexit – How to Relocate Your Business to France

 But it’s not only apartment buildings that will benefit from the successful Paris Olympic bid.
 The regeneration of certain parts of Paris and the boost to business will also have a significant effect on the capital.

 For instance, the Paris Pleyel project (pictured) is part of an urban renewal plan in Saint Denis – a northern area of Paris which houses the enormous sports stadium Stade de France which will be heavily used during the Olympics.
-The plan - part of the ‘Grand Paris Hub’ - involves renovating the iconic Tour Pleyel tour along with almost 75,000 square metres in the district.
+Part of the ‘Grand Paris Hub’, it involves renovating the iconic Tour Pleyel tour along with almost 75,000 square metres in the district.
 This will include building two high-class 40-storey hotels providing approximately 680 rooms, a multi-functional complex with 28,000 square metres of offices, 6,000 square metres of retail and restaurant facilities, and a conference and exhibition centre for up to 2,000 people.